USS Lafayette SSBN 616

 If you know of any Lafayette shipmate on Sick Call, departed on Eternal Patrol,

-or just in need of prayer, please contact either of the Association Chaplins:
+or just in need of prayer, please contact the Association Chaplin:

 The Submarine Verses are: